PiyushDaulatkar/My_Texts/Angular/Angular_concepts.md

 <br/>

 >[!NOTE]
-> Observable will not emit anything, if it does not have subsrciber.
+> Observable will not emit anything, if it does not have subscriber.

 ## `subscribe()` method
 * It takes `observer` object as parameter.